Das-Kollektiv/tdme2/documentation/guixml-documentation.md

 | overflow-y                        | hidden \| downsize-children \| scroll                                                  | hidden            |
 | name                              | formular name of this element                                                          |                   |
 | value                             | value of this element                                                                  |                   |

+This element supports all other elements as sub elements.

 ## 1.3. \<gradient\>